We take great pride in photographing couples of all different cultures, ethnicities, and traditions – particularly, South Asian and fusion couples.

 A 4-post elaborately decorated altar the couple and family sit under during the ceremony.

-A farewell send-off organized by the bride’s family that takes place directly following the ceremony.
+A farewell send-off is organized by the bride’s family and takes place directly following the ceremony.

 As we mentioned above, your break is also our break.
 So while you get something to eat and start getting ready for the reception, we’ll take a few hours to do the same.
-And when you’re almost ready for the reception, we’ll start back up by capturing detailed images of your second look.
-And dive into couple’s portraits.
+And when you’re almost ready for the reception, we’ll dive into couple’s portraits.

 - Wedding party: 20 – 30 minutes